pioj/ImageLevel/README.md

 ### Planned features

-- Extra Tool : Extract the *CompositeCollider2D* point data and dump it into an empty GameObject.
-- A toggle option in the Wizard to allow collider generation or not, for just decoration.
 - 9-Slice like rules, to have nice borders according to your tilemap.
 - Combine Statics into a single GameObject *(dunno how, atm)*.